An Introduction to String Newton-Cartan Holography and Integrability: -brane Newton-Cartan holographies

 On the gravity theory, the symmetries of the full NR 11d supergravity are given by solving the system of equations:

 where $\Theta \in \{\tau_{\mu\nu}, h_{\mu\nu}, F_4, G_4\}$, and $\delta \Theta$ corresponds to the local transformations of the field $\Theta$ that leave the NR 11-dimensional supergravity action invariant.
 It appears that there is an infinite dimensional set of Killing vectors that fulfils \eqref{KV_NR_11d_sugra} for the metric structure, but not for the $p$-form sector.
-Demanding that these Killing vectors preserve the full solution reduces the infinite symmetries down to a finite subalgebra, given by
+Demanding that these Killing vectors preserve the full solution reduces the infinite symmetries down to a finite subalgebra.
+For the \emph{localised} solution, the symmetries are

-At first glance, it looks like $G_{gauge}$ matches $G_{bulk}$ only up to the $\mathfrak{iso}(2)$ factor.
-However, it has been suggested in \cite{Lambert:2024uue} that the Noether charges associated to the $\mathfrak{iso}(2)$ Killing vectors might vanish as well, although this has not been computed yet.